Listen to this story

 Several weeks later, de Gaulle wrote back to Guerin: “I congratulate you, confirm your appointment as Buenos Aires French group representative, and invite you to form a French action group and keep me informed of the situation.”

-From a Hausmannian building on the aptly named Libertad Street in central Buenos Aires, Guerin founded and bankrolled a free, monthly bulletin called Pour la France Libre that would serve as the Free French mouthpiece in Latin America.
+From a Hausmannian building on the aptly named Libertad Street in central Buenos Aires, Guerin founded and bankrolled a free monthly bulletin called Pour la France Libre that would serve as the Free French mouthpiece in Latin America.

 Readers of the bulletin admired Guerin’s daring and sharp tongue.
-“One finds his reward in reading your articles that are of an admirable verve and flame,” the New York-based art historian and Free French commentator Henri Focillon wrote to Guerin in August 1941.
+“One finds his reward in reading your articles that are of an admirable verve and fire,” the New York-based art historian and Free French commentator Henri Focillon wrote to Guerin in August 1941.
 De Gaulle, too, wrote to Guerin to encourage him: “The Argentinian de Gaulle Committee, by its efficient action, is at the forefront of all of the committees formed around the world.”

 The first issue of Pour la France Libre featured a red, white and blue cover and an image of Francois Rude’s sculpture “La Marseillaise.”
-The following bulletins were littered with crosses of Lorraine, the symbol of Free France, designed to counter the Nazi swastika.
+The following bulletins were littered with crosses of Lorraine, the symbol of Free France, intended to counter the Nazi swastika.
 He paired it with the Latin words “In hoc signo vinces,” meaning, “In this sign thou shalt conquer.”
 Guerin, as it turned out, was not only a sharp writer but also a visionary propagandist.

-Guerin was very much a “precursor” to the broader movement of resistance-in-exile, Vladimir Trouplin, a historian and head curator at Paris’ Museum of the Order of the Liberation, told New Lines.
+Guerin was very much a “precursor” to the broader movement of the resistance-in-exile, Vladimir Trouplin, a historian and head curator at Paris’ Museum of the Order of the Liberation, told New Lines.
 Flipping through archives, he explained that Guerin was both “the first to join and one of the most active members of the resistance-in-exile” and that his grassroots efforts in Argentina were key in making Free France a government in its own right.

 Trouplin’s office is decorated with a large poster of the two-barred Cross of Lorraine, alongside the motto “Liberte, Egalite, Fraternite” and the tricolor flag of Republican France.
 Guerin, he explained, could use these three symbols at a time when de Gaulle himself wasn’t able to.
 London, where de Gaulle had set up the Free French headquarters, had broken diplomatic relations with Vichy in July 1940, though the two countries were never officially at war.
 As a result, criticism of the Vichy regime and its 84-year-old leader, Marshal Philippe Petain, was expressly forbidden, including in broadcasts by the government-funded BBC.